 Thursday, January 14, 2016

-I spent five summers from 1955 to 1959 playing baseball on the McIlroy Bank team in the Fayetteville (AR) Sherman Lollar Little League (LL).
-During my first year in LL, I was only eight years old and had never played on an organized team.
+I spent four summers from 1956 to 1959 playing baseball on the McIlroy Bank team in the Fayetteville (AR) Sherman Lollar Little League (LL).
+During my first year in LL, I was only nine years old and had never played on an organized team.
 Of course, I was not the only novice, but was part of the first wave of Baby Boomers, whose numbers had inundated local schools two years earlier and in 1955 started to flood the baseball leagues.

 Fayetteville’s Little League and City Park League, 1955-1959